JVital2013/vitality-goes/README.md

 ## What does Vitality GOES do?

-Vitality GOES makes data from the GOES HRIT/EMWIN feed easily accessible, from anywhere on your local network, through a web browser.
+Vitality GOES makes data from the GOES HRIT/EMWIN feed easily accessible, through a web browser, from anywhere on your local network.
 Even if the internet goes down due to a weather emergency, people on your local LAN can still access real-time emergency weather information.

 Vitality GOES has the following features:

-* Once set up by the ground station technician (you!), Vitality GOES is easily usable by anyone with no knowledge of radio, satellites, or programming
+* Once set up by the ground station technician (you!), Vitality GOES is easily usable by anyone with no knowledge of radio, satellites, or programming.
-* It presents all full-disk, Level 2 products, and mesoscale imagery in a user friendly and easily navigatable way
+* It presents all full-disk, Level 2 products, and mesoscale imagery in a user friendly and easily navigatable way.
-* Pertinent EMWIN data (which includes current weather conditions, forecasts, watches, and warnings) must be presented to the user in a way that is appealing and easy to read.
+* Pertinent EMWIN data (which includes current weather conditions, forecasts, watches, and warnings) are presented to the user in a way that is appealing and easy to read.
 There is no need to parse through data for other locations: your configured location's data is the only thing you're shown.
 * It is able to monitor the status of the underlying goestools stack, including systems temps, error correction rates, and packet drop rates.

 ### How does it work?